jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample2.md

 For the manual setup, the details of [Erewhon Example 1](./ErewhonExample1) will not be repeated.
 If you haven't done that example already, either follow the manual instructions in [Erewhon Example 1](./ErewhonExample1) or run the __\examples\Erewhon-Example-1-LoadData\deploy.ps1 script__.

-### Deploying the host database to a container
+### Deploying the host database

 Now that we have a database, we want to run it in its own container.
 To start the container running a database server, we can use the __examples\Database-Server-Container\deploy.ps1__ script.
-This uses docker-compose to start the container described in the __docker-compose.yml__ file in the same folder.
+This uses docker compose to start the container described in the __docker-compose.yml__ file in the same folder.

 If we inspect this __docker-compose.yml__ we can see what it's doing:
 The container's name is specified as 'jade-rap', and under this heading are the following headings.